remyimt/ouchworkout/README.md

 * Download the OuchWorkout project and open it in Android studio
 * Then, connect your Android device and 'Run the app' to install the application on the device: https://developer.android.com/training/basics/firstapp/running-app.html

+## Create your own workout
+NOTE: Existing JSON files to define workouts are in the [Workout Directory](app/src/main/res/raw)

+* Open the OuchWorkout project in Android Studio (or another editor)
+* Create images for every exercise (or use existing images)
+* Put your images in the directory [Image Directory](app/src/main/res/drawable)
+* Create a new JSON file to describe your workout.
+The path to your images is the filename without the extension (for example, ''l_sit.png'' can be used with the field ''"img": "l_sit"'').
+Do NOT use filenames with spaces!
+* Put the JSON files in the [Workout Directory](app/src/main/res/raw).
+The filename of the JSON file must be ended with '_wo.json'.
+* 'Run the App' (the green arrow) to install the application on your Android device